bam4564/coingecko_py/README.md

 It's important to note that `qid` must be included as a keyword argument for page range queries.
 Thus, page range queries will also automatically deal with rate limiting as detailed in the [rate limiting](#examples---rate-limiting) section.

 The coolest thing about page range queries is that you can perform them without specifying a `page_end`.
-This will result in the retrival of all data pages.
+This will result in the retrival of all available data pages from `page_start` onwards.
 ```python
 cg.get_coin_ticker_by_id('bitcoin', qid="data", page_start=1)
 data = cg.execute_queued()['data']
 ```

 This is actually hard to simulate with the base api client itself.
 For each of it's api endpoints methods, it only returns the data.
 It discards the HTTP response that includes headers which give users details about how many total pages exist.
 Using the base client, you would continually need to increment a counter and continue requesting pages until you found an empty data object.
-But since the api returns different types of data objects for different paginated endpoints (dict, list, etc.), you would need to have a different empty condition for different paginated endpoints.
+But since the api returns different types of data objects for different paginated endpoints (dict, list, etc.), you would need to have a different **empty** condition for different paginated endpoints.

 ## Client Configuration